Beaches – North

 The port is a busy place in summer during most of the day as people can be seen taking advantage of the range of convenient restaurants.
 Traditional Mediterranean fish dishes for lunch are a must at Port Balansat: www.restauranteportbalansat.com, +34 971 33 45 27.

-Early mornings can be a completely different experience if you make it down early enough wherein the bay is clear as a pool and schools of fish can be seen swimming past.
+Early mornings can be a completely different experience if you make it down early enough when the bay is clear as a pool and schools of fish can be seen swimming past.

 If you are feeling like a little walk head towards the far left end of the beach and up the hill onto the dirt track.
 You will behold magnificent blue as you curve around and descend onto a very small pebbly cove called Calo des Moltons.
-A rustic chiringuito (Utopia Beach Bar) and amazing snorkeling await you, although at going to press the chiringuito was not operating due to licencing issues.
-Fingers crossed – the sardines are delicious!
+A rustic chiringuito (Utopia Beach Bar, +34 687 25 34 91) and amazing snorkeling await you.
+The menu is simple and the fresh fish and sardines delicious.
 For a little more adventure keep going up into the forest and onwards to the old pirate tower.

 Quintessential northern beach made up of grainy, rocky type sand.
 The bay is surrounded by pine trees and carved out by rocks on either side (often used as an extension of the beach by the more nude variety).
 Looking out from the beach is Cap Bernat, an interesting looking rock jutting straight out of the sea, adding a filmic quality during the beaches’ famous sunsets as well as providing a daring jump off point for the more adventurous in nature.